-Car rental is big business in Australia, which means means there are far more rental cars on the roads.
-Unfortunately accidents are a common occurance on Australian roads, do you know what happens if you have an accident with a rental car?
+Car rental is big business in Australia, which means there are far more rental cars on the roads.
+Unfortunately accidents are a common occurence on Australian roads.
+Do you know what happens if you have an accident with a rental car?

 What happens when a rental car hits you?